fred-r-perso/lwfsm/lwfsm/cmsis-pack/README.md

 Please note that this tool requires folders and cmsis-packs in your local environment.

 ### Environment variables
-For instance, on a Linux machine, it expects:
+[OPTIONAL] For instance, on a Linux machine, it expects:
 ```
 CMSIS_PACK_ROOT="/home/$USER/.arm/Packs"
 ```
+[MANDATORY] You mst have the PackChk tool in your PATH.
 You can call on Linux:
 ```
 ./scripts/set_vars.sh